top

 *ppb2 = *ppb1; // pd2 now points to an D1-object

 In Stephen's paper you will find not so obvious disguises of the above problems.
-If the compiler complains, don't even think about casting away the problem, he is right, as always, and you are wrong.
+If the compiler complains, don't even think about casting away the problem, it is right, as always, and you are wrong.